Climbing Ben Nevis - Introduction

 |17h 05m||15h 20m||12h 45m||11h 40m||7h 55m||7h 00m|

-The Mountain Track is reasonably easy to follow on a clear day, however it is highly recommended that you know how to navigate your way up and know how to map read, You should bring a map and compass with you in case conditions take a turn for the worse.
-It is essential that you know how to navigate up the CMD route, and bring a map and compass.
+The Ben Nevis Mountain Track is reasonably easy to follow on a clear day, however it is highly recommended that you know how to navigate your way up and know how to map read, You should bring a map and compass with you in case conditions take a turn for the worse.
+It is essential that you know how to navigate up the CMD Arete Route, and are equipped with a map and compass.

 Warm and waterproof clothing